Aquarist Species: Betta livida

 Year Acquired: 2025

-I got a pair at a Greater Seattle Aquarium Society auction.
-I currently have them in a 10 gallon tank with dim lighting and a PH below 6, along with some Betta albimarginata.
-I haven’t had any spawning yet, and will try moving them to their own tank.
+I got a pair from Kent Lawrence at the August 2025 Greater Seattle Aquarium Society auction.
+I currently have them in a tank with dim lighting and some Betta albimarginata.
+I haven’t had any spawning yet, and will try moving them to their own tank to see if that helps.